JoonatanRitalahti/portfolio/README.md

 # Games portfolio

-I am a game developer studying in Metropolia university of applied sciences
+I am a game developer.
+I graduate from Metropolia university of applied sciences 20.12.2021.